Tea in Turkey: Pre-history of tea in Turkey

-In the later part of the 19th century, the nearby city of Batum, in what was then known as the Caucasus Viceroyalty (now known as Batumi in Georgia), was cultivating tea with great success.
-This commercial growing region in Georgia had been started by the Russians importing tea seedlings from China.
-With this fruition, the Russians looked towards Turkey to expand the crop.
+In the latter part of the 19th century, the nearby city of Batum, in what was then known as the Caucasus Viceroyalty (now known as Batumi, Georgia), was cultivating tea with great success.
+This commercial growing region in Georgia was established by Russians who imported tea seedlings from China.
+Following this success, the Russians looked towards Turkey to expand the crop.

 Under the direction of the state and leaders, the Department of Agriculture selected the city of Bursa in order to evaluate the feasibility of tea cultivation by importing seedlings from Japan and China in 1888.
 There were issues with the growing of tea crops in Bursa as the land was found to be unsuitable for this crop.

 1900s

 Tea drinking was initially encouraged as an alternative to coffee after the dissolution of the Ottoman Empire.
 Coffee had become expensive and, at times, unavailable in the aftermath of World War I. Upon the loss of Yemen Vilayet, where coffee was traditionally cultivated, coffee became an expensive import.
 Early tea cultivation experiments started in Rize Province in 1912, as an initiative by the Head of the Chamber of Agriculture, Hulusi Bey.

 In 1918, botanist Ali Riza Erten was given government instruction to try tea cultivation in other regions of Turkey (including Rize Province, Artvin Province, Ardahan Province, and in Batumi in Georgia).
 He took detailed notes on the ecological factors that made for successful tea crops in Batumi and tried to find similar features in Turkey in his paper titled, Şimali Şarki Anadolu ve Kafkasyada Tetkikatı Ziraiye (Agricultural Investigations in North Eastern Anatolia and the Caucasus).
 Erten eventually narrowed production down to the provinces of Rize, Artvin and Ardahan.
-However, during this time Turkey and its neighboring countries were in turmoil and tea cultivation was not a priority.
+However, during this time Turkey and its neighboring countries were in turmoil, and tea cultivation was not a priority.
 Much of this research by Erten on tea cultivation was not used for another 10 years.

 By 1924, the government established the Central Tea Nursery (Turkish: Merkez Çay Fidanlığı) to distribute approximately 50,000 seedlings in the province of Rize.
 Research was conducted after Turkish tea plantations were formed to understand topics such as specific pruning techniques, plant fertilization needs, the shorter required timing for processing tea leaves.
-Many of the early tea farmers of this region stopped producing the crop as a result of lack of knowledge and initial profit.
-There had been many failed attempts to scale the efforts.
+Many of the early tea farmers of this region stopped producing the crop as a result of a lack of knowledge and initial profitability.
+There were many failed attempts to scale these efforts.

-From 1939 to 1945, the earliest large scale crops were created and stabilized.
-Rize Province soon emerged as Turkey's main tea producing region, with tea becoming one of the most important agricultural products in the country.
+From 1939 to 1945, the earliest large-scale crops were created and stabilized.
+Rize Province soon emerged as Turkey's main tea-producing region, with tea becoming one of the most important agricultural products in the country.
 Attesting to its importance, some towns in the Black Sea region changed their names so as to include the word çay (tea), such as the towns of Kadahor and Mapavri, which became, respectively, Çaykara and Çayeli.

 By the mid-20th century, tea became the beverage of choice in Turkey.